Personal History of Breast Cancer or Other Cancers

 A new breast cancer is called a second primary breast cancer.
-Unlike a return of the first breast cancer, a second primary tumor is a new cancer unrelated to the first.
+Unlike a recurrence (a return of the first breast cancer), a second primary tumor is a new cancer unrelated to the first.

 Inherited gene mutations and risk of a second primary breast cancer

-If you have a BRCA1, BRCA2 or other inherited gene mutation linked to an increased risk of breast cancer, you may have a higher risk of a second primary breast cancer compared to other women.
+If you have a BRCA1, BRCA2 or other inherited gene mutation linked to an increased risk of breast cancer, you may have a higher risk of a second primary breast cancer compared to other women [32,207-211,296].

 Your health care provider can discuss risk-lowering options that may be right for you.

 Surgery for first breast cancer and risk of a second primary breast cancer

 Women treated with lumpectomy (also called breast-conserving surgery) for their first breast cancer can get a second primary cancer in either breast.

-Except in rare cases, women treated with mastectomy for their first breast cancer can only get a new cancer in the other breast.
+Except in rare cases, women treated with mastectomy for their first breast cancer can only get a new cancer in the contralateral (opposite) breast.